DanielStewardson/React-Appointment-Planner/README.md

 App hosted using GH-Pages here - [React-Planner-App](https://DanielStewardson.github.io/React-Appointment-Planner)

 This is a React practice project to help develop my coding skills.
 Manage a simple list of contacts and appointments.

 ---

-* Future additions
+Future additions:

 - [] Condense code to make more re-usable components
 - [] Add search contacts and appointment features
 - [] Add feature to enable adding a new contact whilst setting up appointment